Wild Huntsman Legends

 In Schönlinde the wild huntsman is called Banditterch (Berndietrich).
 He is said to conduct his hunt with wood-dogs [wolves] in Schweinsgründen and in Budersdorf.
 (A. Stellzig from Schönlinde)

 In the Braunau district he is called the forest huntsman.
 On certain days he rides around in the wooods with four fiery dogs.
-Four glowing chicken run ahead of him, which are said to be deceased souls from hell.
+Four glowing chickens run ahead of him, which are said to be deceased souls from hell.
 (F. Kahler from Braunau)

 In the Riesengebirge Mountains they say that the wild huntsman's followers are Frederick the Great's Prussian soldiers who were killed there.
 Every year on certain days they are said to rise up and attempt to return through the air to Prussia.
 However, they cannot find their way out of Bohemia and therefore turn around with horrible shouts.
 They kill anyone they meet who does not throw himself down with his face to the ground.